front-commerce/developers.front-commerce.com/source/docs/magento1/add-custom-endpoint.md

 ```

-### Testing
+### Sending requests to your API

-In case you need to test your endpoints, you can either use cURL or [Postman](https://www.getpostman.com/).
-But advanced clients like Postman will allow you to have credentials and will make it easier to test customers vs guest endpoints.
+In case you need to ensure your endpoints works as expected, you can either use cURL or [Postman](https://www.getpostman.com/).
+But advanced clients like Postman will allow you to have credentials and will make it easier to run requests as logged in customers.

-- Guest testing : If your endpoint can be access in guest mode, you can simply send GET / POST / DELETE / UPDATE request
+- Guest testing: If your endpoint can be access in guest mode, you can simply send GET / POST / DELETE / UPDATE request
   to your endpoint for see the response
-- Customer testing : You need to add credential and token for your request.
+- Customer testing: You need to add credential and token for your request.
 You can retrieve all this informations in your database

   - Consumer Key = `key` in table `oauth_consumer`
   - Consumer Secret = `secret` in table `oauth_consumer`